 Seminars & Publications

 Alton has lead seminars for triathlon teams regarding sports psychology and mental preparedness for race season.
 She has also been the assistant director for a triathlon summer camp regarding nutrition and mental preparedness for training and racing season.
 Alton has also lead a variety of psychology seminars and trainings including exercise therapy, sports psychology, dating, relationships, and managing anxiety.
-Alton has been published in LAVA Ironman Magazine, Women's Adventure Magazine, Femmefan Publication, and Athletes Treating Athletes.
+Alton has been published in LAVA Ironman Magazine, Women's Adventure Magazine, Femmefan Publication, featured on NH Chronicle and Athletes Treating Athletes.
+She also recommends an additional source for mountain guides and outdoor activities at Redline Guiding

 Cole, aka Superpup